saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 7: Perform migration cutover

 Since you performed an "online data migration," the migration wizard continuously monitors the SMB network share for newly added log backup files.
-Online migrations enable any updates on the source database to be captured until you initiate the cut over to the SQL MI database.
+Online migrations enable any updates on the source database to be captured until you initiate the cutover to the SQL MI database.
 In this task, you add a record to one of the database tables, backup the logs, and complete the migration of the `WideWorldImporters` database by cutting over to the SQL MI database.

-1. In the Azure portal's migration status window and select **WideWorldImporters** under database name to view further details about the database migration.
+1. In the Azure portal's migration status window, select **WideWorldImporters** under database name to view further details about the database migration.

    ![The WideWorldImporters database name is highlighted in the migration status window.](media/dms-migration-wizard-database-name.png "Migration status")